-Directors serving a term expiring at the 2009 annual meeting (Class I directors):
+Directors serving a term expiring at the 2012 annual meeting (Class I directors):

 Mark S. Ain has served as one of our directors since 1997, the Chairman of our Compensation Committee since 1997, a member of our Audit Committee since 2000 and a member of our Nominating and Corporate Governance Committee since February 2004.
-He is the Executive Chairman of the Board of Directors of Kronos Incorporated, which he founded in 1977.
-Mr. Ain also serves on the Board of Directors of LTX Corporation and various private companies and charitable organizations.
+He is the Executive Chairman of the Board of Directors of Kronos Incorporated, which he founded in 1977 and served as CEO until 2006.
+Mr. Ain also serves on the Boards of Directors of LTX-Credence Corporation, VeruTEK Technologies, Inc., and various private companies and charitable organizations.
 He received a B.S. from the Massachusetts Institute of Technology and an M.B.A. from the University of Rochester.
+Our Nominating and Corporate Governance Committee determined that Mr. Ain should serve as a director because of his 13 years of experience as a member of our Board of Directors combined with his executive and management experience serving as founder, chief executive officer and Executive Chairman of the Board of Directors of Kronos Incorporated as well as his experience as a member of the Board of Directors of LTX-Credence Corporation, VeruTEK Technologies and various private companies.

 Stanley K. Honey has served as one of our directors since 1997 and a member of our Nominating and Corporate Governance Committee since February 2004.
 From January 2004 through January 2005, Mr. Honey served as the chief scientist of Sportvision Systems, LLC, which he co-founded in November 1997.
 He served as president and chief technology officer of Sportvision Systems, LLC, from 2000 to January 2004 and as its executive vice president and chief technology officer from 1998 to 2000.
 From 1993 to 1997, Mr. Honey served as executive vice president of technology for the New Technology Group of News Corporation.
 From 1989 to 1993, Mr. Honey served as president and chief executive officer of ETAK, Inc., a wholly owned subsidiary of News Corporation.
 Mr. Honey founded ETAK in 1983 and served as its executive vice president of engineering until News Corporation acquired it in 1989.
 Mr. Honey received a B.S. from Yale University and an M.S. from Stanford University.
+Our Nominating and Corporate Governance Committee determined that Mr. Honey should serve as a director because of his 13 years of experience as a member of our Board of Directors as well as his executive and management experience serving in numerous senior level executive positions and as co-founder and founder of Sportvision Systems, LLC and ETAK, respectively, combined with his extensive knowledge of our marine customer base and the industry.